seainfo6150/seainfo6150/assignments/final-project.md

 **The following pieces should be submitted to me by 2pm PST, March 18** (ie, the beginning of Week 11 class) so that I can sign off on your project.
 You can email them, share them in a Word doc, send me a Framebox link, etc.

 #### 1. The class members who will be working on your website
 You must submit a list of all the class members who will be working on the website, their email addresses and the github profile they use for the class.
 Please do this even if you are working individually.
 This will allow me to set up a repository for your project.
+If you choose to work as part of a team, you must form your own team; I will not be assigning teammembers. **If you choose to form a team, please limit the number of team members to no more than 4.**

 #### 2. Look and feel
 Your team should give me 3 look and feel words (eg, "bold", "calm", "fun") that you want your website to convey and an explanation of how your website will convey that **using the design theory concepts discussed in class during week 2**.